 5 Number of attempts permitted at an examination

-A student who fails to satisfy the Examiners in an examination, and who has yet to satisfy the conditions to be considered for the relevant award, may be permitted or required to re-sit the examination up to a maximum number of attempts.
+A student who fails to satisfy the Examiners in an examination, and who has yet to satisfy the conditions to be considered for the respective award, may be permitted or required to resit the examination up to a maximum number of attempts.

-The maximum number of examination attempts permitted at any course of the LLB or the Diploma in Law is three.
+The maximum number of attempts permitted at any examination of the BA degree in Spanish and Latin Studies is three.

-A student who receives a result of 'Pass' or 'Fail' in any examination will be considered to have made an attempt.
+A student who receives a result of 'Pass', 'Fail' or 'Retired' in any examination will be considered to have made an attempt.

-A student may not make a further attempt at any examination already passed or, in the case of the LLB, for which specific accreditation of prior learning or credit has been awarded.
+A student may not make a further attempt at any examination already passed or for which specific accreditation of prior learning or credit has been awarded.